manjitXkumar/Little-Taco-Shop/README.md

-# Little-Taco-Shop
-🌮 Little Taco Shop - Static Website
+# 🌮 Little Taco Shop - Static Website

 Welcome to the official website of The Little Taco Shop, a fun, taco-themed static website built using basic HTML and CSS.
 This project includes multiple pages that showcase the shop’s menu, hours, and contact information.

 📁 Project Structure